Louis-Aime/calendrical-javascript/README.md

    * "auto" (default value): display era part if and only if 1. year is displayed, 2. era of now is not equal to era of formatted date.
    * "never": do not display era, whatever the date and the *era* option may be.
    * "always": display era following *era* option; if this option is undefined, it is deemed "short".
-#### static errors
- * invalidOption: invalid value for option in this context.
- * unimplementedOption: function, data case or option value not implemented; it may come from an insufficient description of a custom calendar.
 #### static function
- * unicodeValidDateinCalendar: boolean (
-   * aDate: Date/extDate, a date to be formatted,
-   * myTZ: string, the name of a time zone
-   * myCalendar: string, the name of a built-in calendar) until ICU version 68, certain dates were not properly interpreted; this function returns *false* in those cases.
+ * unicodeValidDateinCalendar: *this function is deleted*. until ICU version 68, certain dates were not properly interpreted; this function would return *false* in those cases.
-This function shall be deprecated as soon as the corrected version of ICU is deployed.
+This function is deprecated since the version 68 of ICU is available (even though not all browsers have integrated ICU 68).
 #### methods
  * resolvedOptions(): same as for Intl.DateTimeFormat, eraDisplay is added.
  * displayEra (date): boolean (private function).